-There are so many fun things to do in New Orleans, and if you fancy an adult beverage when you travel, you’re going to love visiting the Big Easy.
-Read on for a look at some of the must-try New Orleans cocktails and recommendations on the best places to get them.
+Read on for a look at some of the best New Orleans cocktails and recommendations on the best bars to get them.

 - Rye Whiskey